-QR codes on product packaging and labels in the retail sector equip the consumer to quickly scan QR codes with their mobile phones for contactless, convenient shopping and browsing.
-The benefits exceed what products are available in the store alone.
+QR codes in retail work best on on product packaging and labels so the consumer to quickly scan them for convenient shopping and browsing.
+The possibilities exceed what products are available in the store alone.
 In addition, sharing augmented reality (AR) experiences with consumers inspires them to create new looks, decorate differently, compare alternatives, and give other people they know referrals to brands they like, especially by posting on social media.
 Incorporating QR codes into any digital marketing campaign will only increase the convenience for the company as well as the consumer.

 Whether updating a digital marketing campaign or adding to an e-commerce shop, dynamic QR codes are a versatile option for making edits as frequently as necessary.
 The physical QR code does not have to be reprinted unless you choose to create a new one.
 You can create beautifully designed codes that last as long as you want with your brand and logo for brand recognition.